neelpatelbiz/EECS-448-Team-10-Battleship-Project/README.md

 The locations of the fleets are concealed from the other player.
 Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

-- source <"Play School Age: Sea Battle a Free Game at Fupa Games".
-Fupa.com.
-Retrieved 19 Feb 2021.
+- source <"Battleship Rules" (PDF).
+Hasbro.
+Retrieved 18 February 2013.>

 This is a digital recreation in C++

 Compile and play with a friend!

 Be Best